sib-swiss/NGS-introduction-training/docs/day1/quality_control.md

 >:fontawesome-regular-clock: 30 minutes

-**Exercise:** Create a directory called `ecoli` in your home directory and make the directory your current directory.
+**Exercise:** Create a directory called `workdir` in your home directory and make the directory your current directory.

+!!! note "If working with Docker"
+    If you have mounted your local directory to `/root/workdir`, this directory should already exist.

 ??? done "Answer"
     ```sh
     cd ~
-    mkdir ecoli
+    mkdir workdir
-    cd ecoli
+    cd workdir
     ```

 Check out the dataset at [SRA](https://www.ncbi.nlm.nih.gov/sra/?term=SRR519926).